edthedev/edthedev.github.io/art/live/index.md

     size: 20
 items:
     # - {id: "latest", name: "Another Sketch - In Progress"}
+    - {id: "fractal_sunset", name: "A Fractal at Sunset - 2023 September 22",
+    desc: "Mixing some techniques."}
     - {id: "fractal1", name: "First Fractal  - 2023 September 22",
     desc: "How hard can it be to write a fractal in JavaScript?"}
     - {id: "fruit_trees", name: "Fruit Trees - 2023 September 3",